 - Don’t plant new trees within four years of the cicadas emerging.
 Young trees are at high risk, so it’s best to wait until the danger has passed.
 Your Cooperative Extension agent can tell you when to expect the cicadas.

 - Prevent cicada bugs in small trees by covering them with netting.
-The netting should have a mesh size no longer than one quarter inch.
+The netting should have a mesh size no longer than one-quarter inch (0.5 cm.).
 Fasten the netting around the trunk of the tree just below the canopy to prevent emerging cicadas from climbing up the trunk.

 - Clip off and destroy flagging damage.
 This reduces the population of the next generation by eliminating the eggs.